 Converting fear into fees

 They say sex sells, and I’m sure they’re right.
 But I doubt it outsells fear.
-From burglar alarms to bomb shelters, Americans shell out billions annually to protect against all manner of evil: some real, many greatly exaggerated.
+From burglar alarms to bomb shelters, Americans shell out billions annually to protect against all manner of evil: some real, much of it greatly exaggerated.
 But wherever fear can be churned up, you can bet there’s someone not far behind making a buck.

 Such is the case with credit monitoring.

-Credit monitoring is a $3 billion business, with millions of Americans paying for “protection” against ID theft and greater access to their credit histories and scores.
+Credit monitoring is a $3 billion business, with millions of Americans paying for “protection” against ID theft, as well as greater access to their credit histories and scores.
 The biggest beneficiaries?
 The Big Three credit reporting agencies: Equifax, Experian and TransUnion.
-(The company Jim uses, Tru-Credit, is owned by TransUnion.)

-If someone forges your signature on a credit application, check or anywhere else, you’re generally not responsible for the charges.
+But it’s important to remember that, if someone forges your signature on a credit application, check or anywhere else, you’re generally not responsible.
 The law limits your liability on stolen credit cards to $50, and virtually all card issuers waive even that.

 As with anyone stealing anything, the thief is liable.
 And if the thief isn’t caught or can’t make restitution, it’s a problem for the institution that accepted the fraudulent charge, not you.

 Monitoring your credit is marketed as if it’s a burglar alarm that keeps bad guys out.
-But what it more closely resembles is an alarm that’s tripped as the bad guys are leaving.
+But what it more closely resembles is an alarm that’s tripped as the bad guys are leaving with your stuff.
 By definition, credit monitoring can only monitor transactions that have occurred, which isn’t the same thing as prevention.

 From Consumer Reports: